eykd/nock/README.rst

 Tests
 =====

-Did I mention we have tests?
-Lots and lots of glorious doctests.
-Well, for everything except lines 32 and 32.
-I have no idea what those are about, but I'm sure they're fine.
+Did we mention we have tests?
+Bushels and bushels of glorious doctests.
+Well, for everything except lines 31 and 32.
+We have no idea what those are about, but we're sure they're just fine.

 To run the tests, install nose_ and run it with::